 - other costs ineligible as per program terms and conditions.

 Costs can be based on historical data but they must also reflect current rates of similar costs in the geographical location of the project.
 Depending upon your organization's taxable status, you may be entitled to receive a portion of the GST paid on goods and services reimbursed by the CRA.
-As such, it is important to declare your organization's GST reimbursement rate to HRSDC/SC on the submission of your application for funding so that HRSDC/SC does not reimburse a second time for the same cost.
+As such, it is important to declare your organization's GST reimbursement rate to ESDC/SC on the submission of your application for funding so that ESDC/SC does not reimburse a second time for the same cost.
 In your proposal, the budgeted amount of a cost item should include only the GST portion eligible to be claimed.

 Contracting and Subcontracting

 Please clearly identify in your application any use of contribution funds that may result in a contract or subcontract of $25,000 or over.
-Contribution recipients must receive approval, in writing, from HRSDC/SC for all such contracts and receive approval in writing for the subcontracting of any part of the project activities.
-All contracts and subcontracts of $25,000 and over must involve a competitive process including at least three bids, otherwise, a justification for sole-sourcing must be provided in writing to HRSDC and approved by the appropriate HRSDC/SC official.
+Contribution recipients must receive approval, in writing, from ESDC/SC for all such contracts and receive approval in writing for the subcontracting of any part of the project activities.
+All contracts and subcontracts of $25,000 and over must involve a competitive process including at least three bids, otherwise, a justification for sole-sourcing must be provided in writing to ESDC and approved by the appropriate ESDC/SC official.
 Please note that contracting and subcontracting with non arms-length organizations is not permitted.